tochman/recipe_hub_ac_client_experiment/Instructions.md

 Application.connection.send({ message: "This is the client speaking..." })
 ```

-Yoy should again see the message appear on the page.
+You should again see the message appear on the page.

 ### Extra